+Option 1: Direct Payment 22

+Option 2: Directing the Support 24

+Option 3: The local authority arranges support for the supported person 25

+Option 4: Bespoke combination of one or more options 25

+Further guidance related to SDS Options 26

+Housing support, adaptations and equipment 26

+Housing adaptations 26

+Equipment 27

+On direct payments and equipment/adaptations 27

+Discretion of local authorities relating to direct payments 27

+Local authority powers to terminate a direct payment 29

+Redundancy 30

+Contingency Planning 31

+Section 4: Roles and Responsibilities 32

+Section 5: The 2013 Act and its relationship to other legislation and policies 36

+Legislation relating to children and their families 36

+Children (Scotland) Act 1995 36

-Children and Young People (Scotland) Act 2014 24
+Children and Young People (Scotland) Act 2014 37

-Further guidance concerning policy and legislation on children, young people and families 24
+Further guidance concerning policy and legislation on children, young people and families 37

-SDS and how it applies to children 24
+SDS and how it applies to children 37

-Applying the SDS Options 25
+Applying the SDS Options 38

-Getting it right for every child 26
+Getting it right for every child 39

-The Promise 27
+The Promise 40

-Transition from childhood to adulthood 27
+Transition from childhood to adulthood

-The Carers (Scotland) Act 2016 28
+The Carers (Scotland) Act 2016 42

-Mental Health (Care and Treatment) (Scotland) Act 2003 29
+Mental Health (Care and Treatment) (Scotland) Act 2003 42

-Adults with Incapacity (Scotland) Act 2000 30
+Adults with Incapacity (Scotland) Act 2000 43

-Adult Support and Protection (Scotland) Act 2007 31
+Adult Support and Protection (Scotland) Act 2007 44

-Protection of those in transition from childhood to adulthood 33
+Protection of those in transition from childhood to adulthood

-Public Contracts (Scotland) Regulations 2015 33
+Public Contracts (Scotland) Regulations 2015 46

-Procurement Reform (Scotland) Act 2014 33
+Procurement Reform (Scotland) Act 2014 46

 Public Bodies (Joint Working) (Scotland) Act 2014.
-34
+47

-Health, (Tobacco, Nicotine etc. and Care) (Scotland) Act 2016 34
+Health, (Tobacco, Nicotine etc. and Care) (Scotland) Act 2016 47

-Equality Act 2010 34
+Equality Act 2010 47

-Islands (Scotland) Act 2018 35
+Islands (Scotland) Act 2018.
+49

-Prisons and social care 36
+Prisons and social care 49

-The Protecting Vulnerable Groups Scheme 36
+The Protecting Vulnerable Groups Scheme 49

-Exceptions to the PVG Scheme 37
+Exceptions to the PVG Scheme 50

-Additional guidance on using the PVG scheme (including Direct Payments) 37
+Additional guidance on using the PVG scheme (including Direct Payments) 51

-The Disclosure (Scotland) Act 2020 38
+The Disclosure (Scotland) Act 2020 51

-Section 5: The Self-Directed Support Options 39

-Summary 39

-The SDS options in detail 40

-Option 1: Direct Payment 40

-Option 2: Directing the Support 43

-Option 3: The local authority arranges support for the supported person 44

-Option 4: Bespoke combination of one or more options 44

-Further guidance related to SDS Options

-Housing support, adaptations and equipment

-Housing adaptations 45

-Equipment 45

-On direct payments and equipment/adaptations 46

-Discretion of local authorities relating to direct payments 46

-Local authority powers to terminate a direct payment 48

-Redundancy 50

-Contingency Planning 50

 Section 6: Eligibility, assessment and review 52

 Current approaches to eligibility criteria: 52

-Guidance on assessment for the supported person 53
+Guidance on assessment for the supported person 54

-Human rights approach to assessment 53
+Human rights approach to assessment 54

 Guidance on identification of carers' needs 55

 Guidance on Support planning 55

 Guidance on Review 56

-Review of the supported person's options under the 2013 Act 56
+Review of the supported person's options under the 2013 Act 57

-Section 7: Budgeting, Charging, Commissioning and Procurement 58
+Section 7: Budgeting, Charging, Commissioning and Procurement

 Funding, budgeting and flexibility: a new standard 58

 Financial monitoring 59

 Pooling of budgets 59

 Underspent Budgets and Seeking Repayment 60

 The use of Pre-Paid Cards 61

 Charging 62

 Charging for support to unpaid carers 62

 Charging for support to the supported person 62

-Residential care charging 63
+Residential care charging

-Non-residential care charging 63
+Non-residential care charging

 Towards an outcomes-centred approach to Commissioning 63

 Relevant legislation and guidance on commissioning 65

 Procurement 65

 Section 8: Employment 66

-Employment of Personal Assistants using direct payments 66
+Employment of Personal Assistants using direct payments

 Personal Assistants and employment status 66

 Direct Payments and Power of Attorney 66

 Managing financial affairs where the authority is the welfare guardian 67

-Guidance on requirements enabling family members to be employed as PAs 68
+Guidance on requirements enabling family members to be employed as PAs

-Fair pay and Personal Assistant Rights 69
+Fair pay and Personal Assistant Rights

 Option 1 rates of pay 69

-Payment of mileage costs 70
+Payment of mileage costs .70

 Death in service .70

 Section 9: Concerns, complaints and what to do if things go wrong .71

 Making a complaint .71

-Complaints about service quality .72
+Complaints about service quality .71

 Human rights and equalities legislation .72

 Section 10: Transparency and Monitoring .73

 Transparency .73

 Monitoring and data .73

 Welfare monitoring of Direct Payments (Option 1) .73

 Integrated monitoring arrangements .74

 Collection and Publication of SDS Data .75

 Section 11: Sources of further advice, information and support .76

 Annex 1: Visualising Self Directed Support .77

-Diagram 1: SDS in Practice: Roles and Responsibilities with respect to the Supported Person (including Carers)
+Diagram 1: SDS in Practice: Roles and Responsibilities with respect to the Supported Person (including Carers) .77

 Diagram 2: Mapping a supported person's pathway .78

 Diagram 3: Explaining the four SDS options (highlighting control, flexibility and responsibility) .79

 Annex 2: Definition of key words and phrases .80